muthonioprah/AutoLib-Dataset-Analysis/README.md

 What is the most popular hour for returning cars?

 What station is the most popular?

 Overall?

 At the most popular picking hour?

 The Language used is Python

 The project was done on a Google Colab Notebook IDE

+A data report was written containing the analysis process and recommendations